 - Intimate partner violence

-If alcohol abuse is contributing to criminal behavior in your life or your family’s lives, it is imperative that you end the abuse now.
-Because criminal behavior is so common among alcoholics and their families, most treatment facilities are very experienced in dealing with the emotional, financial, and personal toll of crime and its relationship with alcohol.
+If alcohol abuse is contributing to criminal behavior in your life or your family members’ lives, it is imperative that you end the abuse now.
+Because criminal behavior is so common among alcoholics and their families, most treatment facilities are very experienced in dealing with the toll of crime and its relationship with alcohol.
 They know how to handle the emotional and physical toll of being both the victim and the perpetrator of a crime.
 You have to remember that you can take actions to change your situation and take your life back.
-To find a rehab facility that will get you or your loved one back, call a treatment expert now!
+To find a rehab facility, call a treatment provider today.